 Terms and conditions for mathematics early-career payments.

-The mathematics early-career payments pilot is available to teachers completing their initial teacher training (ITT) in the 2018 to 2019 academic year.
+The mathematics early-career payments pilot is available to teachers starting their initial teacher training (ITT) in the 2018 to 2019, or 2019 to 2020 academic year.
 This is in addition to the £20,000 bursary or £22,000 scholarship during ITT.

 All eligible teachers will receive early-career payments of £5,000 each in their third and fifth year of teaching.
 Those who are teaching in one of the listed local authorities will receive an uplift of an additional £2,500 to each of these payments, bringing the total to £7,500.